 The title page should include the manuscript title and each

-author’s name, affiliation, mailing address, and email address with the contact author
+author’s name, affiliation, mailing address, and email address, with the corresponding author indicated.

 The title should be concise, descriptive, and should contain